PhilChodrow/PIC16B/syllabus.md

 </figure>

 1. **I want you to succeed.** The purpose of this course is for you to build a set of skills that can support you in your studies, hobbies, and careers.
 You (yes, **you**) are able to learn some cool stuff and get a good grade in this course.
-2. **None of us signed up for this.** We are all doing the best we can during a time of catastrophe and intense uncertainty.
-My main aims in designing this course are to (a) offer you flexibility to adapt to changing circumstances and (b) encourage you to support and be supported by your classmates.
+2. **None of us signed up for this.** A year-and-a-half later, part of our educational experience is still online.
+This isn't the experience you wanted, and it's not the one I wanted either.
+Despite this, I intend for this course to be a bright spot in your quarter.
+Two of my key aims are to (a) offer you flexibility to adapt to changing circumstances and (b) encourage you to support and be supported by your classmates.
 Python programming is fun, and I hope that this course can be a positive part of your life during these difficult times.
 3. **Your wellbeing comes first.** If at any time during this course, you require accommodations in order to ensure your own wellbeing or that of a loved one, please reach out to me.
 We will make it happen.
 4. **We've got your back.** I'll be available to you through multiple channels.
 Additionally, you have an amazing support team -- your TA and peers will all be helping you in your learning journey.